chargeover/salesforce_apex/README.md

 ## The Examples

-* Push_Accounts_to_ChargeOver.apxt - this shows how to push Accounts in Salesforce to Customers in ChargeOver
+* Push_New_Accounts_to_ChargeOver.apxt - this shows how to push new Accounts in Salesforce to Customers in ChargeOver
+* Push_ClosedWon_to_ChargeOver.apxt - this shows how to push Accounts and Opportunities to ChargeOver when an Opportunity goes to Closed-Won status
 * ChargeOver.apxc - helper methods